kubeovn/docs/docs/advance/vip.en.md

 vip-dynamic-01   10.16.0.12           00:00:00:F0:DB:25                         ovn-default   true
 ```

-It can be seen that the VIP is assigned the IP address `10.16.0.12`, which can later be used by other network infrastructures.
+It can be seen that the VIP is assigned an IP address of '10.16.0.12', which can be used by other network infrastructures later.

-## Create a fixed address VIP
+### 1.2 Use fixed address VIP

-The IP address of the reserved VIP can be fixed using the following yaml:
+If there is a need for the reserved VIP IP address, the following yaml can be used for fixed allocation:

 ```yaml
 apiVersion: kubeovn.io/v1